redkite-labs/redkitecms-docs/book/pages-management.rst

 Pages management
 ================

-This chapter explains in detail how an RedKite CMS page is structured and how to entirely manage website pages.
+This chapter explains in detail how a RedKite CMS page is structured and how to entirely manage website pages.

 The panel interface